 If you're thinking these two offerings sound deceptively similar, you're right — both rely on the cloud to offload key communication functions and make it easier for companies to access high-bandwidth, low-latency tools and services.
 Despite their overlap, however, they each have distinct features and functions.

 UCaaS vs. CPaaS: Functional Foundations

-There's also a few differences "under the hood."
+There are also a few differences "under the hood" of each platform.
 Consider the cloud stack: IaaS, PaaS, and SaaS.
 UCaaS fits comfortably into the software-as-a-service category, since it's effectively a large-scale communications application that both unifies existing tools and adds new services.
-CPaaS, meanwhile, is part of PaaS, requiring more effort from enterprises to customize, modify, and implement.
-While UCaaS offerings are often described as "ready to go," UC Today notes that a typical CPaaS offering might include tools such as REST APIs, sample code, developer support forums, and documentation intended to help streamline deployment.
+CPaaS, meanwhile, is part of platform as a service, as it requires more effort from enterprises to customize, modify, and implement.

-This isn't an either/or situation.
-While the UCaaS vs. CPaaS discussion brings up benefits on both sides, companies aren't locked into one or the other.
+But this isn't an either/or situation.
+The UCaaS vs. CPaaS discussion brings up advantages on both sides, and companies can benefit from combining the two.

 Making It Work

 Both UCaaS and CPaaS offer measurable benefits for enterprises, including: